 The Wilborn Collection

 The Wilborn Negative Collection is unprocessed and uncatalogued.
 Therefore, the collection is currently under restricted access.
 Researchers are unable to to view the negatives at this time.
 Our plans are to share this extraordinary historic resource when substantial digitization of the collection is complete.

 The Wilborn Photographic Collection easily is the largest and most significant collection of historic photographs of the Kansas City region, including commercial entities, events, built environment, streetscapes and people.

 JCHS is currently deeply involved in organizing staff, volunteers and equipment to digitize the entire collection at processing location in midtown Kansas City.

-The collection has easily in excess of 500,000 images (perhaps many more) which are for the most part not indexed or cataloged.
+The collection has easily in excess of 500,000 images (perhaps many more) which are not indexed or cataloged.

-We are looking for interns, volunteers and additional monetary to support to process this collection in a timely fashion.
+We are looking for additional monetary to support to process this collection in a timely fashion.

 The collection dates back to 1921 and includes images through 2007.
 Special subsets include 360 degree panoramic photographs and photograph images or negatives that reflect changes in photographic medium and different dimensions.
 The vast majority of the collection is in the form of negatives, with some positive prints.